 Promoting critical thinking and creativity

 Listening, speaking, writing, analytical thinking, teamwork and problem solving skills.
 These are the tools that St. Andrew's–Sewanee seeks to cultivate.
 Our approach is to engage and challenge, to teach not only facts but critical and creative processes.
-St. Andrew's-Sewanee's academic philosophy is based on the following principles:
+St. Andrew's-Sewanee School is committed to providing students with the fundamentals necessary for lifelong success.
+Students are taught to take increasing responsibility for their own learning and to meet academic challenges via multidisciplinary and hands-on teaching styles.

 The first thing new students notice at St. Andrew's-Sewanee is that you don't get credit for just showing up.
-Faculty members expect students to master the facts and know how to use them.
+Faculty members expect students to know how to use their knowledge.
 Whether it's reading Shakespeare or finding the volume of a sphere, students are taught to come to the material from multiple angles.
 Teachers expect arguments and want to be challenged.
 Students begin to see the world in new ways and, most importantly, find that learning isn't confined to a classroom or to the school day.

-SAS is dedicated to multiple diversities, including intellectual diversity, and supports students across the spectrum of abilities.
+SAS is dedicated to multiple diversities, including intellectual diversity.
 In addition to the demanding courses on our campus, students requiring a greater challenge are encouraged to take classes (at no additional cost and for college credit!) at the nearby University of the South.
 Students requiring extra help have access to our Learning Resources Center.
 Students may also receive course-specific help from the peer tutoring program or hired tutors.
-Faculty members encourage students' unique interests; whether it's helping a group of students build a trebuchet or run a radio station.
+Faculty members encourage students' unique interests; whether it's helping a group of students design a Winterim film course or start an Ethics Bowl team.

 Students thrive in small schools and classrooms, where teachers and students know each other well and work in an atmosphere of trust and high expectations.